Uncovering Avocado Cravings: 10 Key Explanations

 As you can see, there are plenty of reasons why people crave avocados!

-From their nutritional value to their delicious taste, it’s no wonder that this superfood is so popular all over the world.
-So next time you’re looking for a snack, reach for an avocado!
+From their nutritional value to their delicious taste, avocados are a popular superfood worldwide.
+So, next time you’re looking for a snack, reach for an avocado!
 You’ll be glad you did.

 How To Tell Whether Food Craving For Avocado Are For Physical Reasons Or Emotional Eating

-One way to tell if you’re physically hungry or emotionally eating is by keeping a food journal.
+Keeping a food journal is one way to tell if you’re physically hungry or emotionally eating.

-For a week, write down every time you eat, what you ate, how you were feeling before and after you ate.
+For a week, write down every time you ate, what you ate, and how you felt before and after.
 At the end of the week, look back at your journal and see if there are any patterns.
 Are you more likely to emotionally eat when you’re bored, stressed, or lonely?

-If so, next time you have a craving, try to find a different activity to do that will help you cope with those emotions instead of eating.
+If so, next time you have a craving, try to find a different activity to help you cope with those emotions instead of eating.

-Another way to tell if you’re physically hungry or emotional eating is by paying attention to your body.
+Another way to tell if you’re physically hungry or emotionally eating is by paying attention to your body.
 True hunger comes on gradually and ebbs and flows.
 It doesn’t hit all of a sudden like emotional eating does.
-When you’re physically hungry, you might also notice that your mouth is watering or your stomach is growling.
+When you’re physically hungry, you might also notice your mouth watering or your stomach growling.
 If you’re not sure if you’re really hungry or just emotional eating, try waiting 10-15 minutes and see if the craving goes away.

-Oftentimes, it will if it was just an emotional craving.
+Often, it will if it is just an emotional craving.
 Lastly, pay attention to portion sizes and types of foods you crave when you’re emotional eating.
-When we’re physically hungry, we usually crave nutrient-rich foods that will give us energy and sustain us until our next meal.
-When we’re emotionally eating, we tend to crave sugary or fatty foods in larger portions.
-If you notice that you only want junk food when you have a craving, it’s likely that you’re emotional eating.
+When physically hungry, we usually crave nutrient-rich foods that will give us energy and sustain us until our next meal.
+Eating emotionally, we crave sugary or fatty foods in more significant portions.
+If you notice that you only want junk food when you have a craving, you’re likely emotional eating.

 Let’s now talk about some questions frequently asked about avocados!